revbayes/revbayes/help/md/fnX3.md

 Rates of change from nucleotide i -> j at each codon position are given by the nucleotide rate matrix.
 The rate of 2 or 3 simultaneous changes is 0.

-The X3 function can be used to constructor other rate matrices in a modular fashion.
+The X3 function can be used to construct other rate matrices in a modular fashion.
 For example:
   (i)  MG94  = F81 + X3 + dNdS
   (ii) MG94K = HKY85 + X3 + dNdS